About Topics on Twitter

 - Go to Settings and privacy in your profile icon menu, and then tap Account.

 - Below the Data and permissions section, tap Your Twitter data.

 - From the Your Twitter data screen, tap Interests and ads data.

 - Tap Interests from Twitter.

-Soon, you’ll have the option to see the topics that someone else is following.
-You’ll be able to view their topics if their Tweets are public, or if their Tweets are protected and you've been approved as a follower.
+You have the option to see the Topics that someone else is following.
+You’re able to view their Topics if their Tweets are public, or if their Tweets are protected and you've been approved as a follower.

 On the Twitter for iOS and Android app, and twitter.com: